OmegaPointZero/nodechan/README.md

 + You can reply to a thread with text, an image, or both, but not neither
 + New replies bump a thread on the board page
 + After 100 threads, new threads cause old ones to 404
++ User ID's per thread
++ Color scheme for said IDs
++ Greentext

 ## To Implement:
 1. User-facing front end:
-+ User ID's per thread
-+ Color scheme for said IDs
 + Flags based on Location
 + Quoting a post
 + Reporting a post